lotusnprod/lotus-manuscript/manuscript.md

 This query answers to the following question:

  ```
-Which <i>Zephyranthes</i> species lack compounds known from at least two species in the genus?
+Which Zephyranthes species lack compounds known from at least two species in the genus?
  ```

 Link: [https://w.wiki/3HJf](https://w.wiki/3HJf)